 It's vital to understand what's impacting the daily lives of people around the world, even on the most basic levels.
 What's the day-to-day like for consumers around the world—economically, socially, professionally, personally?
-How have recent events changed their lives, and what impact is it likely they have on their future?
+How have recent events changed their lives, and what impact do they likely have on their future?
 How have consumer purchasing patterns changed given the circumstances?
 Exploring and following these informational trails is key.

 Consumption-driven demand forecasts and the algorithms that support them should be informed by a deep knowledge and analysis of these variables.

-The aforementioned questions do not necessarily need to be answered this very second.
-Rather, the most important aspect to take from this consideration is the fact that Covid-19 has changed the way the world, and therefore the consumer, functions—perhaps permanently.
-At the very least, the pandemic has accelerated changes that were already in motion, such as the solid emergence of DTC-native brands and widespread adoption of eCommerce channels, each with its own unique fulfillment practice and typical buyer journey.
+The aforementioned questions don’t need to be answered this very second.
+Rather, the most important thing to consider is the fact that Covid-19 has changed the way the world, and therefore the consumer, functions—perhaps permanently.
+At the very least, the pandemic has accelerated changes that were already in motion, such as the solid emergence of DTC-native brands and widespread adoption of e-commerce channels, each with its own unique fulfillment practice and typical buyer journey.

 The lesson here is that consumer behavior and demand patterns are inherently volatile—perhaps more than ever before.
-The consumer can be fickle because life, and the conditions that influence it, can be fickle.
 Demand can drastically change in an instant, and it's your job to help your organization keep up as much as possible by staying on the pulse of consumer purchasing patterns.

 Your sense of urgency should stem from this very fact.
 When the variables that impact consumption change, how quickly can your company adapt to new, in-motion realities?
-What technologies or processes does your company have in place that enable such agility?
+What technologies or processes do you have in place that enable such agility?